 Why?
 Because there isn’t much left to do.
 If you can practice to that level of proficiency and can get this “set up” each time, then the odds are you are going to do great.

 Ok, I lied.
 This last bit has some anxiety so let’s explore that.

 So now you are about to touchdown.
 Remember two things: You must chop the power when those wheels touch and you must (for the love of God) not pull back on that yoke (or stick for you others) after you’ve touched the mains on.
 Sure you can flare and pull back before you touchdown, but when those tires touch let go of that f*&^% yoke please.
 And by let go I mean “release any back pressure” not hands free.

 Ideally you chop the power and release any flare back pressure at the same time.
 Sometimes you’ll forget and do one and not the other.
 That’s ok too.
 The airplane just needs enough tail “up-ness” to not bounce – do that right and you are going to get an “ooh” or an “ahh” out of someone that cares at the FBO about your style.

 If you’ve smashed into the ground hard (as I have done too many times) that is ok too – just be sure to “unsmash” by pushing forward on the yoke so that tail comes “up” whilst that big metal gear is splaying out under the main smashing press.
 Make sense?
 Good.
 Doesn’t make sense?
 That’s ok.
 Go back to the top, read this post again, then go practice some more.
 I guarantee that every high time Alaskan will agree with the content above.

 Found post helpful?
 Email me or post below and tell me nice things and share ideas for The Chicken Soup for The Taildragger.
-This post is dedicated to Billy Johnson who made me hold his hand while he did just under 200 landings in three days.
+This post is dedicated to Billy Johnson and Alex Polvi who were gracious enough to hire me for endless landing practice.